spideyO0/transcoder-lms/README.md

 ```
 abr-transcoder
 ├── src
-│   ├── app.py          # Main entry point for the Streamlit application
+│   ├── streamlit_app.py          # Main entry point for the Streamlit application
-│   ├── transcoder.py   # Contains the Transcoder class for handling transcoding
+│   └── flask_server.py   # Contains the Transcoder class for handling transcoding
-│   └── utils.py        # Utility functions for input validation and other tasks
+│
 ├── requirements.txt     # Lists the dependencies required for the project
 └── README.md            # Documentation for the project
 ```